Creating Components

 Click the Beaker

-icon to switch back to the customize screen.
-Ensure you Hello World
+icon to switch back to the Customize screen.
+Ensure your Hello World

 In the Asset Functions

-panel in the left pane, click the Attach Function
+panel in the left pane, click the Add Function

 .